liebig/cron/README.md

 <a name="preventoverlapping"></a>
 ### Prevent overlapping

 Cron can prevent job overlapping.
 If this is enabled, only one Cron instance can run at the same time.
-For example if some jobs need 5 minutes for execution but the Cron route will be called every minute, without preventing overlapping two Cron instances will exectue jobs at the same time.
+For example if some jobs need 5 minutes for execution but the Cron route will be called every minute, without preventing overlapping two Cron instances will execute jobs at the same time.
 When running a job twice at the same time, side effects can come up.
 Cron can avoid such overlaps by using simple locking techniques.

 ```
 public static function setEnablePreventOverlapping() {